microsoft/FluidFramework/docs/content/docs/_index.md

 Here is a typical flow...

 * Client code changes data locally
-* Fluid runtime sends that change to the Fluid server
+* Fluid runtime sends that change to the Fluid service
-* Fluid server sequences that operation and broadcasts it to all clients
+* Fluid service sequences that operation and broadcasts it to all clients
 * Fluid runtime incorporates that operation into local data and raises a "valueChanged" event
 * Client code handles that event (updates view, runs business logic)